Hawaiian monk seal

-The Hawaiian monk seal (Neomonachus schauinslandi) is an endangered species of earless seal in the family Phocidae that is endemic to the Hawaiian Islands.
+The Hawaiian monk seal (Neomonachus schauinslandi) is a vulnerable species of earless seal in the family Phocidae that is endemic to the Hawaiian Islands.

 The Hawaiian monk seal is one of two extant monk seal species; the other is the Mediterranean monk seal.
 A third species, the Caribbean monk seal, is extinct.
+It is the last living member of the genus Neomonachus.

 The Hawaiian monk seal is the only seal native to Hawaii, and, along with the Hawaiian hoary bat, is one of only two mammals endemic to the islands.

-N. schauinslandi is a conservation reliant endangered species.
+N. schauinslandi is a conservation reliant species.
 The small population of about 1,400 individuals is threatened by human encroachment, very low levels of genetic variation, entanglement in fishing nets, marine debris, disease, and past commercial hunting for skins.
 There are many methods of conservation biology when it comes to endangered species; translocation, captive care, habitat cleanup, and educating the public about the Hawaiian monk seal are some of the methods that can be employed.

 Etymology

-Known to native Hawaiians as ʻIlio-holo-i-ka-uaua, or "dog that runs in rough water", its scientific name is from Hugo Schauinsland, a German scientist who discovered a skull on Laysan Island in 1899.
-Its common name, and the first element of its scientific name, comes from short hairs on its head, said to resemble a monk.
+Known to native Hawaiians as ʻīlio-holo-i-ka-uaua, or "dog that runs in rough water", its scientific name is from Hugo Schauinsland, a German scientist who discovered a skull on Laysan Island in 1899.
+Its common name, and the genus (first element) of its scientific name, comes from short hairs on its head, said to resemble a monk.
 It is the official state mammal of Hawaii.